sts10/sts10.github.io/_posts/2021-10-27-starship-prompt.markdown

 comments: true
 ---

-Back in 2014, I configured my BASH prompt.
+Back in 2014, while at the Flatiron School bootcamp, I configured my BASH prompt.

 ![My old BASH prompt](img/prompt-starship/old-prompt.png)

-The configuration code lives in directly in my `~/.bashrc` on Ubuntu and `~/.bash_proifle` on macOS for years, traveling with me from install to install.
+The configuration code has lived in directly in my `~/.bashrc` on Ubuntu and `~/.bash_profile` on macOS for years, traveling with me from install to install.

-Working out the colors was hard; and the only really fancy bit is that it tells me if the git repository has uncommitted changes or not.
+Seven years ago, I remember working out the colors was non-intuitive and particularly tricky; and the only really fancy bit is that it tells me if the git repository I'm in has uncommitted changes or not.

 ```bash
 # git dirty functions for prompt